Round Trip Mileage: 2.75 miles

 Gear: This hike is near an elevation of 5000' above sea level off of the Saddle Road, so it's much cooler than coastal destinations.
 Bring your raingear.
 You'll appreciate sturdy shoes or boots on the rough trail.

-The Hike: From either the western or eastern trailhead, spot a brown and yellow Nā Ala Hele sign marking the beginning of the trail.
+Hike: From either the western or eastern trailhead, spot a brown and yellow Nā Ala Hele sign marking the beginning of the trail.
 The Kaumana Trail is well-defined because it was an old horse trail.
 There are several ahu (cairns) to mark the way.
 The trail veers very close to several kīpuka where old-growth forest avoided newer lava flows.
 They contain many species of endemic birds.
 It's possible to explore them, but footing is very uncertain and they can be quite dense.
-When you hit the other end of the trail, return the way you came or walk the road.
+When you hit the other end of the trail, return the way you came.